 Responsibilities as Audio Director:

-Setting the vision for audio and reviewing content
+Setting the high-level vision for audio and reviewing content

 Management and mentorship of the audio team